zxok365/On-Demand-Ridesourcing-Project/README.md

 The repository is organized into folders and subfolders, which has been named according to the scripts directory that we used in the codes.
 A few things to note of:

 - Main scripts for our experiments can be found in [Simulation Codes](./SimulationCodes).
 - In [Data](./Data) subfolders, several files have been omitted due to upload size limit.
-These files can be downloaded through external link (refer to [Data Preprocessing, Simulation Setup, and Code Summary](./SI.pdf)).
+These files can be downloaded through this [external link](https://drive.google.com/open?id=1Zs3Qi6V4K0WiK4zYP-S1QMTJCBh1xk30).
 - [Results](./Results) do not contain our actual simulation results.
 These files are created as samples.

 For more details: